Connecting with colleagues through online meetings

 I was 36 then and had been driving for about 24 years.
 Don’t do the math; I grew up on a farm.
 My husband had a similar driving career, with more machinery experience than me.
 Between us, we had an impressive collection of cautionary tales.

 Imagine a story database.
-The young driver mentions safe braking distance, and our worried-parent brains instantly retrieve stories about stopping with loads, stopping on ice, being distracted by our friends in the car when we should have been preparing to stop.
+The young driver mentions safe braking distance, and our worried-parent brains instantly retrieve stories about stopping with loads, stopping on ice, or being distracted by friends in the car when we should have been preparing to stop.

 The characters in these stories were relatable, and the kids felt an emotional connection to these driving peers from the past.
-Their cringes were real as I described sixteen-year-old me, in my dad’s car, sliding on ice into the back of pickup truck.
+Their cringes were real as I described sixteen-year-old me, in my dad’s car, sliding on ice into the back of a pickup truck.
 They were likely connecting this to their own past experiences, like sliding head-first into the boards during a hockey game, which led to an ambulance ride.
 I’m cringing now, but that’s an unrelated story.

 Their driver trainer provided information and practice, while we told stories packed with context, strategies for contingencies, and even a few memorable laughs.
-Today, our 22-year-old kids don’t question the value of keeping a blanket, candle, and shovel in their cars during the winter.
+Today, our 22-year-old kids don’t question the value of keeping a blanket, candle, and shovel in their cars during winter.
 I’m sure that tip is in the driver’s manual, but reading it once is not why they’ve adopted the practice.

 Storytelling is one of the most powerful teaching tools humans have.
 Information conveyed in stories helped our earliest ancestors survive.
 Our brains are wired to easily receive, connect with, and store information packaged in a narrative with a solid plot.

 As social creatures, we empathize with characters, feeling their emotions and considering how we would act in their situation.
-That experience becomes ours, and the related information is stored in our brains like we lived it.
+That experience becomes ours, and the related information is stored in our brains as if we lived it.
 In fact, psychologist Jerome Bruner suggests our recall of information learned from a story may be 22 times better than what we read or heard without a narrative context.

 Need help creating memorable stories with your training?
 We can help!

-We have over 25 years’ experience creating effective customized learning solutions that combine the science of learning with the art of storytelling.
+We have over 30 years’ experience creating effective customized learning solutions that combine the science of learning with the art of storytelling.

 Reach out and let’s chat about the right solution for your organization.